woossi0/suite/docs/usermanual/source/webapps/quickview/intro.rst

 Overview
 ========

-The Web SDK Quickview application has three main zones.
+The Web SDK QuickView application has three main zones.
 On the right is the map window, which displays a map and provides navigation controls.
 Along the top is the top bar, which contains several buttons.
-On the left is the side panel, which provides much of the core functionality of the Quickview application.
+On the left is the side panel, which provides much of the core functionality of the QuickView application.

 .. figure:: img/quickview.png

-   Web SDK Quickview
+   Web SDK QuickView

 Map Window
 ----------